The Top Five Reasons eBay Sellers Fail

-2. Ignoring Competition Can Kill You
+2. Dismissing Competition Can Kill You

 For example, if someone collects Ferrari Formula 1 model cars, they will search "Ferrari" rather than "Formula 1" or "model cars."
 A search of Ferrari turns up 41 items, while "Formula 1" turns up a few thousand items.

-You should not call something "rare" if it is not.
+You should not call something new or rare if it is not.
 But, there are other adjectives that work well in headlines.
-Besides the emotional words you can use words such as exquisite, charming, wonderful, mint, perfect, clean, superb, etc. Just make sure you are accurate.
+Besides the emotional words you can use words such as exquisite, charming, mint, perfect condition, clean, New With Tags, etc. Just make sure you are accurate.

-Once you catch the bidder's attention with a great headline, you need to "sell" them with your item description.
-Too many bidders simply describe the item they are selling.
-Yes, it is important to completely and accurately describe the item, but too many sellers leave it at that.
-Take the time to "romance" your item.
-Sell the benefits.
+Once you catch the bidder's attention with a great title, you need to sell them with your item description.
+Too many bidders simply describe the item they are selling. eBay is all about selling.
+Anyone can win by lowering prices, but that leads to lower margins and profits.

 Before writing the auction description, ask yourself: "Why would someone want to own the item you are selling."
 If you are selling something you use, say so.
 Tell the potential bidder why you owned the item, how you used it, what benefits it brought you.
 Sell not just the features, but also the benefits and the romance.